-We can put you in touch with a financial adviser who’ll review your needs and future plans with you in person.
+Aviva Equity Release UK Limited can put you in touch with an equity release financial adviser who'll review your needs and future plans with you in person.

 If our lifetime mortgage is right for you, they'll be able to give you a personal illustration and highlight the benefits, as well as the costs and risks.
 If you'd like to choose your own adviser, a fee will be charged.

 Discuss your plans and options with your family and decide whether a lifetime mortgage is right for you.